assemblee-virtuelle/OntologyDesignConvention/README.md

 * Import the PAIR ontology without modifying it when extending it.
 * `GoodOrService` merges different concepts in one class.
 * `Good` is polysemous.
-* A license is missing.n
+* A license is missing.
 * The domain is not well described.
 * Disjointness is missing.
 * Domains and ranges make the uninion of different concepts.
 Properties should be specialized.